-The following video shows the heat pads in action versus a proper, digitally controlled electronic urine warmer, sometimes also called a fake pee kit, that regulates the temperature to show you the difference in control of temperature between the two.

-Why arenâ€™t hand warmers suitable for heating urine.
-The first thing to realize is that a hand warmer is designed to be just that, a hand warmer, rather than a urine heating pad.
-Itâ€™s a heat source that works very well for the purpose for which it was designed.
-It was not, however designed as a temperature regulator, but as something to give you heat as you need it.
-Because it is not required to maintain an exact temperature, it has no method of regulating the temperature properly, and you have no control over the heat given or how long it lasts.

-Because the heat source is a chemical reaction, and there is no regulation of the temperature, you have no way of accurately controlling the temperature of the urine as it depends entirely upon:

-New copy | The following video shows the fake pee heat pads in action versus a proper, digitally controlled electronic urine warmer, sometimes also called a fake pee kit, that regulates the temperature to show you the difference in control of temperature between the two.
+The following video shows the fake pee heat pads in action versus a proper, digitally controlled electronic urine warmer, sometimes also called a fake pee kit, that regulates the temperature to show you the difference in control of temperature between the two.

 Why arenâ€™t hand warmers suitable for heating urine.
 The first thing to realize is that a hand warmer is designed to be just that, a hand warmer, rather than a urine heating pad.
 Itâ€™s a heat source that works very well for the purpose for which it was designed.
 It was not, however designed as a temperature regulator, but as something to give you heat as you need it.
 Because it is not required to maintain an exact temperature, it has no method of regulating the temperature properly, and you have no control over the heat given or how long it lasts.

 Because the heat source is a chemical reaction, and there is no regulation of the temperature, you have no way of accurately controlling the temperature of the urine as it depends entirely upon: